Aaron-Reyes-Rodriguez/Hack_UO/README.md

 # Hack_UO

 ## Super Swag Schedule Scheduler
-### built by team CATSK in 24 hours from Janurary 18th - 19th for QuackHacks Winter 2025
+### built by team CATSK in 24 hours for QuackHacks Winter 2025

 Have you ever been frustrated trying to schedule a meeting time among your fellow UO students?
 With CATSK's Super Swag Schedule Scheduler, fret no more.